adamaltmejd/education-choice-pap/1_Introduction_and_Description_of_Data.md

     * All biological siblings (sharing one or two parents)
     * Adoptive siblings that share one or two parents
     * To also include "extra" siblings, from e.g. previous marriages, I also include everyone else who is younger than the applicant and shares family ID at some point before the age of 16 for at least 3 years.
 * **Field of study**: There is a multitude of options for how to categorize higher education.
 The SCB variable SUN2000Grp has 97 fields, while the coarser one only has 2 for higher education. @Kirkeboen2016_field_study create their own categories, and I will use the same; `science, business, social science, teaching, humanities, health, engineering (bsc), technology (msc), law, medicine`.
-The exact classification of SUN2000Grp into these broader categories can be found in the attached spreadsheet.
+The exact classification of SUN codes into these broader categories can be found in the attached spreadsheet.
 * **Institution**: To decrease the number of institutions somewhat, I will only look at institutions with more than 300 registered students.
 All other I will pool on the regional (Landsting) level.
 If there are two 100-student schools in Stockholm, they would both go into the "Stockholm - other schools" institution.
 * **City**: Captures fixed effects common for all institutions within a city.
 When schools lie in neighboring cities (e.g. Malmö and Lund) between which students commute, the cities are counted as one category.